Individual, Couples, Family Counselling and Psychological Assessments in Toronto

 What is the difference between a psychiatrist, psychologist, psychotherapist, and social worker?

 Psychiatrists are medical doctors who have completed specialized training in psychiatry.
-They can assess and diagnose mental conditions and are able to prescribe medications.
-They can use a mix of therapy and medication to treat people with mental health disturbances.
-A psychologist has a PhD or a PsyD in Psychology. a psychologist is highly trained to diagnose and treat mental, behavioural and emotional illnesses.
-They use psychological techniques and therapies such as CBT to treat mental illness rather than medications.
+They can assess and diagnose mental conditions and prescribe medications.
+They often use a mix of therapy and medication to treat people with mental health disturbances.

-They often incorporate psychological tests or measures into their treatment.
-They may also perform psychological testing, research, or teach.
-Psychotherapists typically have a Masters degree and receive training in psychotherapy followed by a period of supervised clinical practice.
-There are many different therapies that can be offered under the umbrella of psychotherapy such as but not limited to: family therapy, art therapy, or substance abuse counseling that can help people improve their overall emotional well-being.
+Psychotherapists typically have a Master's degree and receive training in psychotherapy followed by a period of supervised clinical practice.
+Many different therapies can be offered under the umbrella of psychotherapy such as but not limited to family therapy, art therapy, or substance abuse counselling that can help people move past coping strategies and improve their overall emotional well-being.

 I feel quite low sometimes.
 Should I see a therapist?